-In accordance with Government Auditing Standards, I have also issued a report dated November 12, 2021, on my consideration of the Ecumenical Shelter Network of Lake County, Inc.'s internal control over financial reporting and on my tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
-The purpose of that report is solely to describe the scope of my testing of internal control over financial reporting and compliance and the results of that testing and not to provide an opinion on the effectiveness of the Ecumenical Shelter Network of Lake County Inc.'s internal control over financial reporting or on compliance.
+In accordance with Government Auditing Standards, I have also issued a report dated October 31, 2023, on my consideration of the Ecumenical Shelter Network of Lake County, Inc.'s internal control over financial reporting and on my tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of my testing of internal control over financial reporting and the results of that testing and not to provide an opinion on the effectiveness of internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Ecumenical Shelter Network of Lake County, Inc.'s internal control over financial reporting and compliance.

-Medina, Ohio
+Medina, Ohio October 31, 2023